Virginia Hunting Laws and Regulations

 According to Virginia law, all first-time hunters and hunters who are 12 through 15 years old must complete hunter education certification in order to hunt in Virginia.

-Is completion of a Virginia state agency-approved course required in order to buy a license?
+Is completion of the Virginia state agency-approved course required in order to buy a license?

 Yes.
 In order to buy a license, Virginia requires that first-time hunters and all hunters 12 through 15 years old must first complete a course approved by the Virginia Department of Game and Inland Fisheries and IHEA-USA.